zhaoyul/aposd-vs-clean-code/README.md

 **JOHN:**

 First, I'd like to thank you for tolerating (and responding to) the arguments I have made about some of the key ideas in *Clean Code*.
+I hope this discussion will provide food for thought for readers.

 We have covered a lot of topics and subtopics in this discussion, but I think that most of my concerns result from two general errors made